 12. Take part in the “Blue Mile” swimming event

 If you like swimming and you are in Portofino in August, take part in this special competition taking place every year.
 It is conceived for amateurs of all ages.
 The starting point is Niasca beach, while the arrival is at Santa Margherita (a village close to Portofino).

 13. Relax at Paraggi Beach

-This is the most popular beach of Portofino and it is famous for its green water.
+This is the most popular beach in Portofino and it is famous for its green water.
 The beach is sandy and large and it is surrounded by the Mediterranean scrub.
-If you like scuba diving, this the right place for you too, because you’ll find some red coral close to the shore.
+If you like scuba diving, this the right place for you too because you’ll find some red coral close to the shore.

 14. Visit San Fruttuoso Abbey

 With a pleasant walk of 1h30, you’ll reach an ancient Abbey that’s definitely worth a visit.
 The path starts from the marina and it’s easy and suitable for people of all ages.
 San Fruttuoso is a tiny coastal village only reachable on foot following this trail or by sea.
 It has only 36 residents.

 15. Try a kayak tour of the bay

 While everybody sails on luxury yachts or large ferries, try a kayak to slowly explore the coast and spend a couple of hours discovering hidden places and beautiful natural locations.
 You’ll also have the chance to watch many species of marine birds.

 A local pasta dish seasoned with a sauce made with both pesto and tomato.
 The pasta shape is usually “trofie”.